Macedonian Ruins

 And it was said that, Whoever may put away his wife, let him give to her a writing of divorce; but I say to you that whoever may put away his wife, except for the matter of whoredom, makes her to commit adultery; and whoever may marry her who has been put away commits adultery.
 Matthew 5:31-32 (LSV)

-The words 'for the reason of unchastity' in this verse represents the Greek word porneia the root for the word we know as pornography.
+In the NASB verse, the words 'for the reason of unchastity' represent the Greek word porneia.
 Other versions translate porneia as fornication, unchastity, lewdness, or immorality.
-Interestingly, Jesus did not use the word moicheuo, which is the Greek word for adultery, as the only justified reason for divorce.
-People caught in adultery then were not then divorced, they were stoned.
+Jesus did not use the word moicheuo here, which is the actual Greek word for adultery, as the only justified reason for divorce.
+People, in His time, caught in adultery then were not divorced.
+They were stoned.

-I would suggest that porneia represents any action where you have given your heart/devotion to anyone other than your spouse—even holding your children in higher regard than your spouse.
-It could include flirtation or lewd behaviour with someone other than your spouse, and even friendships you are not willing to stop for the sake of your spouse or for God.
+I would suggest that porneia represents any action in which you have given your heart/devotion to someone other than your spouse—even holding your children in higher regard than your spouse.
+It could include flirting or engaging in lewd behaviour with someone other than your spouse and even friendships you are not willing to stop at the request of your spouse.

 Since those caught in adultery were stoned, sexual intercourse cannot then be the only justification for divorce.
-Any behaviour violating fidelity could be represented by Moses' words "some indecency" as justification for a writ of divorce and separation.
+Moses' words, "some indecency," could represent any behaviour violating fidelity as justification for serving a certificate of divorce followed by separation.

 In the following verses from Matthew 19, I've inserted, in bold, the literal translation of the Greek words: